ClinConsensus: A Physician-Calibrated Benchmark for Evaluating Clinical Rubric Coverage in Chinese Medical LLMs: Guideline-grounded Rubric Traceability Example

+To illustrate how physician-authored criteria are grounded in clinical practice, we provide a de-identified acute chest-pain example from \textsc{ClinConsensus}.
+The case describes a 62-year-old man with a 10-year history of hypertension who developed exertional chest tightness and palpitations, followed by nocturnal chest pain with diaphoresis.
+The task asks the model to analyze the relationship between symptoms and hypertension, identify likely causes, recommend immediate examination or management, and specify follow-up monitoring.
+Table~\ref{tab:guideline_rubric_example} summarizes selected rubric-to-expectation mappings.
+The table is illustrative rather than a separate statistical validation of the full benchmark.

+[2]{\shortstack{#1\ where \(y^{\text{phys}}_{i,m,j}\in\{0,1\}\) denotes the physician label (\texttt{met} / \texttt{not\_met}) for model \(m\)'s response on case \(i\) under criterion \(c_{i,j}\).
+After model--case alignment and rubric-text matching, the held-out fidelity set contains 82{,}500 rubric decisions from 11 unseen models.
+Each label is evaluated against both expert groups, allowing us to measure automated judge agreement with two independent clinical references rather than a single adjudicated target.

-\paragraph{Automated graders.} Both graders consume the same input triple \((\text{context}, \hat{r}, c_{i,j})\) and produce a binary rubric decision \(\hat{y}_{i,m,j}\in\{0,1\}\) under a strict JSON schema: \texttt{\{explanation: string, criteria\_met: boolean\}}.
-We evaluate: (i) an LLM-as-judge grader (GPT-5.1), and (ii) an SFT-trained judge model distilled to mimic high-quality rubric decisions.
+\paragraph{Automated graders.} Each automated grader consumes the same input triple \((\text{context}, \hat{r}, c_{i,j})\) and produces a binary rubric decision \(\hat{y}_{i,m,j}\in\{0,1\}\) under a strict JSON schema: an \texttt{explanation} string and a Boolean \texttt{criteria\_met} field.
+For held-out fidelity, we compare the GPT-5.1 strict-prompt judge, the base Qwen3-8B judge, and our judge model trained on model-disjoint physician rubric-level supervision.
+For benchmark score robustness, we additionally compare model-level criterion-positive rates and rankings produced by the GPT-5.1 strict-prompt judge and our judge model.

-\paragraph{Theme-wise grouping.} Each case is annotated with one (or multiple) task themes.
-For theme \(t\), we collect all rubric-level meta-examples whose case belongs to \(t\), and compute an agreement score \(\mathrm{MF1}_{m,t}\) for each evaluated model \(m\).
-We report per-theme means across models, as well as the per-model distributions shown in Figure~\ref{fig:model_doctor_agreement_by_theme}.
+\paragraph{Judge model training details.} Our judge model is obtained by full-parameter supervised fine-tuning of Qwen3-8B.
+Table~\ref{tab:judge_training_config} reports the main reproducibility-critical settings.

 \paragraph{Conservative parsing and failure handling.} We validate all grader outputs against the required JSON schema.
 If a grader output is missing, malformed, or cannot be parsed into a valid boolean \texttt{criteria\_met}, we conservatively treat the rubric as \texttt{not\_met} (i.e., \(\hat{y}=0\)).
 When computing MF1 against physician labels, such invalid outputs are counted as \emph{incorrect} predictions (i.e., they contribute to \(FP\) or \(FN\) depending on the physician label), rather than being dropped.
-This prevents inflated agreement due to silent filtering and makes reported MF1 a conservative lower bound.
+This prevents inflated agreement due to silent omission and makes reported MF1 a conservative lower bound.